American Reportedly Killed In Flurry Of Arrows As Tribe Defends Its Island Off India

 A Christian missionary website called the Joshua Project lists the Sentinelese as "0.00% Christian" and urges followers to "Pray that the Indian Government will allow Christians to earn the trust of the Sentinelese people, and that they will be permitted to live among them."

-The victim has not been officially named, but the closest U.S. consulate, in the Indian coastal city of Chennai, said it was aware of reports concerning a missing American, and that it was working with local authorities.
+The victim has not been officially named, but the closest U.S. consulate, in the Indian coastal city of Chennai, said that it was aware of reports concerning a missing American and that it was working with local authorities.

 The man reportedly set off in a dinghy five days ago with the help of local fishermen, though his final approach to the island was made alone in a canoe, according to Andaman Sheekha, a newspaper based in the Andaman state capital.
 He was eager to make contact with Sentinelese tribesmen and had visited the archipelago five times in the past, the newspaper said.

-As soon as he set foot on the beach, the victim faced a flurry of arrows, AFP reported.
+As soon as he set foot on the beach, he faced a flurry of arrows, Agence France-Presse reported.

 His body was reportedly spotted by fishermen a day after they last saw him alive.